-2018-001 - Reconciliation of Interfund Activity (Repeat finding, See Finding 2017-001)
+2019-001 - Reconciliation of Interfund Activity (Repeat finding.
+See Finding 2018-001)

-Condition: The City did not properly account for its interfund activity.

-Criteria: Governmental Accounting Standards Board Statement No. 34, Basic Financial

-Statements-and Management's Discussion and Analysis-for State and Local Governments, paragraph 112, as amended, identifies two categories of interfund activity-reciprocal and nonreciprocal.
+- Condition: The City did not properly account for its interfund activity. - Criteria: Governmental Accounting Standards Board Statement No. 34, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments, paragraph 112, as amended, identifies two categories of interfund activity-reciprocal and nonreciprocal.
 Reciprocal activity, such as interfund loans, are amounts provided from one fund to another that are required to be repaid.
 Nonreciprocal activity, such as interfund transfers, are flows of assets between funds without equivalent flows in return and no expectation of repayment.
-Nonreciprocal transfers also include interfund reimbursements, which are repayments from the funds responsible for particular expenditures or expenses to the funds that initially paid for them.

-Cause: Interfund loans are identified in the City's financial statements as "Due from other funds" (interfund receivables) and "Due to other funds" (interfund payable).
+Nonreciprocal transfers also include interfund reimbursements, which are repayments from the funds responsible for particular expenditures or expenses to the funds that initially paid for them. - Cause: Interfund loans are identified in the City's financial statements as "Due from other funds" (interfund receivables) and "Due to other funds" (interfund payable).
 At the balance sheet date, the City's interfund receivables and interfund payables should equal each other.
 Similarly, interfund transfers-identified in the financial statements as "Transfers in" and "Transfers out"-should equal each other as of the end of the reporting period.
 During our audit, we found that neither interfund loan transactions nor interfund transfers equaled at the end of the period.
 Further, we found that certain interfund reimbursements, were incorrectly accounted for.
 The General Fund purchases fuel for airport use, with the airport fund, reimbursing the General Fund for the purchase.
-We found that the City treated this transaction as revenue from the Airport Fund to the General Fund, rather than as a reimbursement that the Airport Fund was repaying to the well as interfund transfers in/out, funds involved in the transaction could be under or overstated.
+We found that the City treated this transaction as revenue from the Airport Fund to the General Fund, rather than as a reimbursement that the Airport Fund was repaying to the General for the purchase on its behalf. - Effect: As a result of the imbalance of interfund receivables and interfund payables as well as interfund transfers in/out, funds involved in the transaction could be under or overstated.
 The inaccurate accounting for the interfund reimbursement, resulted in a "grossing-up" effect, with the General Fund's revenue and expenditures to be overstated by the cost of the fuel.
-The Airport Fund's expenditures were also understated, as it did not reflect the cost of the fuel.
+The Airport Fund's expenditures were also understated, as it did not reflect the cost of the fuel. - Recommendation: We recommend that the City develop and implement policies to ensure that interfund activity be accurately identified and recorded in its accounting records. - City's Response: The City will establish policies and procedures to ensure that interfund transactions are identified and properly accounted for.